iamvery/testing-workshop/doc/WORKSHOP.md

  end
 ```

 It might seem strange to start with such a dumb implementation.
-Obviously the literal `"Google"` is not the page title for _any_ link URL, but this silly addition has some valuable properties:

-1. It serves to make the isolated test pass.
-Run it and see!
-2. It serves to again isolate the acceptance test failure to the our one feature scenario.
+Obviously the literal `"Google"` is not the page title for _all_ links, but this silly addition has a valuable property.
+It serves to again limit the acceptance test failure to the our one new feature scenario.
 It no longer errors, it _fails_.
-Run `bin/rspec` and see!
+Run the full suite with `bin/rspec` and see!

 Take a moment to consider your next move.
 You could zoom back out to the acceptance test, but this new interface is clearly incomplete.
-You need a way to fetch the actual page title for a link's URL.
+You need a way to fetch the actual page title for a link.

+---

+### 👂 _LISTEN!_

+- Write an isolated test.
+- Build naive `Link` `title` in isolation.
+- Next up: replace naive implementation with something real.

+---

 ### Open Graph

 The [Open Graph Protocol][ogp] defines a way of relaying page information as a part of it's [meta][meta] data.
-Use the Rubygem `opengraph_parser` which seems to fit the bill.
+The Rubygem `opengraph_parser` seems to fit the bill for parsing this information.
 Don't worry about the particular library too much.
 Given the right design, you can swap implementations in and out as you look for the best fit.

 Confirm `gem "opengraph_parser"` is in your `Gemfile` and `bundle install`.
 Play around with it in the Rails console to see how it works: